penguinite/onbox/README.md

 ## How do I use Pothole?

 Install [nim](https://nim-lang.org/), your favorite C compiler (gcc is recommended, clang might not be optimal) and nimble.
 Run `nimble -d:release build` and it will build with release settings.
-(You might need to install postgres as a development library)
+(You will also need to install postgres as a library and database server somewhere.)

 Pothole's main database is postgres, and so it expects an actively-running postgres server process in the background to work.
 You can change the database connection settings by editing the `pothole.conf` configuration file.
 If you don't want to (or can't) install postgres but you have access to docker, then you can run the `potholectl db docker` command to generate a postgres database docker container configured for pothole. `potholectl` can be found in the `build/` folder when you finish building pothole.